Recreational users will pay a 16% tax at dispensaries. That’s a 10% excise tax plus a 6% Michigan sales tax.

 It also gives you the ability to request a release of disclosure, which is an official document from the state which acts as proof of your medical need to use marijuana.
 While this does not necessarily prevent you from getting into trouble, it definitely helps your chances.

 GROW UP TO 72 PLANTS AND CARRY UP TO 15 OUNCES

 Without a card, you can only grow 12 plants.
 You cannot stack rights to grow more than 12 plants per household.
 That means no matter how many people live in a single residence, a maximum of 12 plants are allowed to be grown on the premises.
 You can also carry up to 2.5 ounces of cured marijuana outside of the home, and up to 10 ounces (plus 12 plants) inside of the home.

 With a card, you can grow up to 72 plants.
-As a patient you can still grow 12 of your own plants.
-You can also be assigned a caregiver for up to 5 patients, and grow up to 12 plants per patient.
-You can stack these rights and therefore legally grow up to 72 plants.
-You can then carry up to 15 ounces of cured marijuana outside of the home.
+You can grow 12 plants with your Patient card, and then be assigned as a Caregiver for up to 5 additional Patients, each of which will allow you to grow an additional 12 plants.
+You can stack these rights to legally grow up to 72 plants and carry up to 15 ounces of cured marijuana outside of the home.

 IF YOU ARE UNDER 21 YEARS OF AGE

 You must be 21 or older to purchase and use marijuana in the state of Michigan under the recreational use laws.

 Medical marijuana cards can be issued to patients of any age.